Seriously Good Chili Powder

 Directions

-2Cut each cleaned pepper into small pieces then add to a dry skillet over medium heat.
-Toast them, stirring occasionally until fragrant, about 5 minutes.
+2Cut each cleaned pepper into small pieces, then add them to a dry skillet over medium heat.
+Toast them, stirring occasionally, until fragrant, about 5 minutes.

-• 1Add the toasted chiles to a blender and blend until finely ground.
-Leave the lid in place until any dust settles so you do not get a cloud of ground chile peppers in your face.
+3Add the toasted chiles to a blender and blend until finely ground.
+Leave the lid in place until dust settles so you do not get a cloud of ground chile peppers in your face.

 Adam and Joanne's Tips